EB-3—Third Employment-Based Preference for Professionals

 - $700 to cover the filing fee for the main petition with the USCIS

 - $2,000 to cover attorney’s fees for the main beneficiary (including his or her immediate family)

 - $1,225 to cover each person, or $750 for each person under the age of 14)

-At the William Jang, PLLC, our Austin professional EB-3 attorneys are prepared to help you work through every aspect of your application and petition under this employment-based preference.
+At the Law Office of William Jang, PLLC, our Austin professional EB-3 attorneys are prepared to help you work through every aspect of your application and petition under this employment-based preference.
 To speak with an attorney in Austin about the particulars of your circumstances, please call our Austin offices at today.